 We’re far from the only ones buzzing about Phoenix, though.
 The metro area is one of the fastest-growing in the U.S., and Volusion ranked it No. 12 on its list of the best cities for startups.
 Phoenix is also No. 26 on Forbes’ list of the best places for business and careers.

 As the Valley of the Sun thrives, should your company claim some office space in Phoenix?
-Here are a few factors to consider.
+Click here for the full Phoenix city guide.
+And here are a few factors to consider.

 Expanding to Phoenix is affordable